 My name is Dave Jelley – hence the website name.
 But of course also a reference to how you may feel after running for three hours over the hills and Dales!

 I have lived in Studley Roger near Ripon North Yorkshire for 26 years.
 Throughout that time I have run for miles on the footpaths and bridleways of the surrounding area.

 I am a physiotherapist with a Masters degree in Rehabilitation.
 I'm a member of Ripon Runners and as an obsessive runner myself, I have plenty of knowledge about runners' aches and pains.
-So you may get some free advice about yours as we run together.

 Damaris and I look forward to meeting all our guests and we will try our best to be flexible and responsive to your needs.

 "As a boy he used to wonder whether he could run as far as the horizon, if he could reach it before the sun set"